 Place the dough on a piece of parchment paper so it is easy to slide in and out of the oven.

 3. Top with sauce.
-I have a pretty strong bias toward veggie pizza with pesto sauce (homemade pesto is great, but I love the jars of pesto you can get at Costco just as well), but you can use whatever sauce you like.
+I have a pretty strong bias toward veggie pizza with pesto sauce (homemade pesto is great, but I also love the jars of pesto you can get at Costco), but you can use whatever sauce you like.